 Review Price £144.99

-It sticks to the same basic formula, but the changes are obvious.
-It has a larger, 5-inch screen, improved cameras and front-facing stereo speakers, but crucially it still costs less than £150 SIM-free.
-It's enough for it to remain the best budget phone on the market, but is it enough to upgrade from the 4.5-inch Moto G?
-That's less clear cut.
+The basic formula remains the same, but the changes are clear to see.
+It has a bigger 5-inch screen, improved cameras and front-mounted stereo speakers, but crucially it still costs less than £150 SIM-free.

 Watch our Moto G 2 video review